Books I can recommend

 too. (and made me want to write

-my own short story .)
+my own short story in the style.)

 -

-The Pillars of the Earth by Ken Follett Watch a church being built over the
+by Ken Follett.
+Watch a church being built over the

 Luke Warm: I read 'em but...